NetroAki/SuperNova/Readme.md

+DataPack made for effects in minecraft URL festivals.

+The system is based off of named armor stands and everything is reletive to them.

+Name your Armor stand these and position them accordingly.

-StageFront = Spead equally across the front block of the stage riser StageFrontMid = Across the middle of the stage (in-between StageFront armor stands) Co2 = Place from the higest point you want the Co2 to come from
+StageFront = Spead equally across the front block of the stage riser StageFrontMid = Across the middle of the stage (in-between StageFront armor stands) Co2 = Place from the higest point you want the Co2 to come from f_1 to f_20 = Lined up in front of the stage one block down compared to the stage level